nose-devs/nose2/README.rst

 Python Versions
 ~~~~~~~~~~~~~~~

-nose2 supports all currently supported python versions.
+nose2 supports all currently supported Python versions.

-It also will continue to support python2 for as long as it remains feasible and
+It also will continue to support Python 2 for as long as it remains feasible and
-a significant percentage of nose2 users are using python2.
+a significant percentage of nose2 users are using `python2`_.

 Contributing
 ------------